- Now: Mon Apr 13 16:33:13 EDT 2015

-- First, you'll register your personal answers to the Password Reset questions under First Time User Setup.
+- First, you'll register your personal answers to the Password Reset questions under Initial Password Reset Registration.
 Once you've completed that, you can change your password at any time by answering four security questions chosen at random from the answers you previously provided.

-- In order to use the Password Reset system, you must have an SU account and must register your personal answers to the Password Reset questions under First Time User Setup.
+- In order to use the Password Reset system, you must have an SU account and must register your personal answers to the Password Reset questions under Initial Password Reset Registration.
 If you are an applicant or have not yet gotten your SU account, you will use the Prospective/Incoming Student link above.